cuyu/cuyu.github.io/_posts/2017-11-08-Client-side-rendering-VS-server-side-rendering.md

 > ReactDOM.render(element, container[, callback])
 > ```
 >
-> Render a React element into the DOM in the supplied `container` and return a [reference](https://reactjs.org/docs/more-about-refs.html)to the component (or returns `null` for [stateless components](https://reactjs.org/docs/components-and-props.html#functional-and-class-components)).
+> Render a React element into the DOM in the supplied `container` and return a [reference](https://reactjs.org/docs/more-about-refs.html) to the component (or returns `null` for [stateless components](https://reactjs.org/docs/components-and-props.html#functional-and-class-components)).
 >
 > If the React element was previously rendered into `container`, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React element.
 >